 Rerun must solve two subproblems in order to ensure that enough episodic information is recorded to enable deterministic replay of all memory races.
 First, it must determine when an episode ends, and, by extension, when the next one begins.
-To remain independent, an episode E must end when another thread issues a memory reference that conflicts with references made in episode E. Two memory accesses conflict if they reference the same memory block, are from different threads, and at least one is a write.
+To appear atomic, an episode E must end when another thread issues a memory reference that conflicts with references made in episode E. Two memory accesses conflict if the reference the same memory block, are from different threads, and at least one is a write.
 For example, episode E_1 in Figure 2 ends because threads j accesses the variable F that was previously written (i.e. F is in the write set of E_1).
-Formally, for all combinations of episodes E and F in an execution, the no-conflict condition of Equation 1 must hold.